-Peter Buckley BComm MBA
+Peter Buckley BComm MBA GAICD

-Peter joined Peoplecare in 2016 as Head of Strategy & Innovation.
-He is an experienced executive manager who has held a number of key roles in large engineering and services businesses, along with a number of iconic Australian and ASX-listed companies.
+Peter joined Peoplecare in 2016 as Head of Strategy and Innovation to further our customer centricity, innovation and business agility.
+He is an experienced executive manager with a track record of building value for businesses, their people and customers across a number of key roles in large engineering and services businesses, along with a number of iconic Australian and ASX-listed companies.